Pilot (The Cleveland Show): Plot

-At The Drunken Clam, Peter, Joe, Quagmire and Cleveland sit at a table.
-Cleveland tells the guys that he has lost his house to Loretta due to their divorce settlement.
-He also reveals that he now has custody of Cleveland Jr., who is now 14 years old and has become incredibly overweight.
-After having his house damaged by Peter once again, Cleveland decides to leave Quahog permanently and head to California to pursue his dream of being a minor league scout for a professional baseball organization.
+At The Drunken Clam, Cleveland tells Peter, Joe, Quagmire that he has lost his house to Loretta due to their divorce settlement, and that he now has custody of Cleveland Jr., who is now 14 years old and has become incredibly overweight.
+After having his house damaged by Peter once again, Cleveland decides to leave Quahog and move to California to pursue his dream of being a minor league scout for a professional baseball organization.
 Before he leaves, Cleveland asks Lois and Bonnie to kiss each other.
 They do a simple one at first, but then passionately start making out.
 Peter, Joe, Quagmire and Brian all gaze in shock while Cleveland is happy, as it is the first time he has ever asked for something he really wanted.
 Later, after saying goodbye to all his friends, Cleveland and Cleveland Jr. leave Quahog.

 During the journey, Cleveland makes a two-day stop at his old home town of Stoolbend, Virginia, and shows Cleveland Jr. around his old school.
 There, he bumps into his old flame Donna Tubbs, who works there as a secretary.
-She invites him to stay at her house for a couple of days, where Donna relays to Cleveland how she needs a father figure around for her kids after splitting with her delinquent of an ex-husband, Robert.
+She invites him to stay at her house for a couple of days, where Donna relays to Cleveland how she needs a father figure around for her kids after splitting with her delinquent ex-husband, Robert.
 While at Donna's house, Cleveland is introduced to Donna's kids, Rallo and Roberta, and the neighbors, which include local redneck Lester Krinklesac and his obese wife Kendra, and the family of bears, which include Tim, his wife Arianna, and their son Raymond.

-Donna experiences problems with her two kids, and Cleveland agrees to help; this results in him becoming the very person Donna needs around.
-However, a complication occurs when Donna and Robert begin rekindling their old marriage again, devastating Cleveland, who decides to leave for California the night before his scheduled departure.
+Donna experiences problems with her two kids, and Cleveland agrees to help; this results in him becoming the person Donna needs around.
+However, a complication occurs when Donna and Robert begin rekindling their old marriage again, devastating Cleveland, who decides to leave for California a night early.
 However, on the drive, Cleveland Jr. reminds his father on his earlier advice on taking chances in life, and questions him why he is driving away from Donna, the woman he loves.
 The inevitable happens, and Cleveland races back to the house, crashing Donna and Robert's date, professes his love for her and vows that he will stick around for her and her children unlike Robert.
-He successfully wins her over, and after a romantic montage and the dismissal of Robert, Cleveland and Donna get married, surrounded by their old and new friends, neighbors and family.
+He successfully wins her over, and after a romantic montage and the dismissal of Robert, Cleveland and Donna get married, surrounded by their new friends, neighbors and family.